dpitawela/CLOC/README.md

 ### For Different Margins (Multiple)

+Use when you want different margins between each class.

 #### 1. Random Initialization

 To initialize all margins with random values between 0.5 and 1.0: